 Columbus has plenty of public gardens to explore.
 No matter the season, there’s always something to check out in these gardens while you enjoy a peaceful walk in nature.
 Check out our list of beautiful public gardens in Columbus and upcoming plant sales.

-They host events throughout the year, including farmer’s markets on Saturdays and Sundays during the Summer.
+They host events throughout the year, including farmer’s markets on weekends during the Summer and Fall.
 You can even buy your Christmas Tree on the plaza before the holidays!
 Let me mention again – the delicious food options!!

 Visit farmers markets or the farms for fruit or vegetable u-pick